David Alan Ezra

-David Alan Ezra (born 1947) is a senior United States district judge of the United States District Court for the District of Hawaii.
-Since January 2013, Ezra has been designated by the Chief Justice of the United States Supreme Court to serve on the United States District Court for the Western District of Texas, San Antonio Division to help ease the heavy workload for the federal judges in Texas.
+David Alan Ezra (born June 27, 1947) is a senior United States district judge of the United States District Court for the District of Hawaii.
+Since January 2013, Ezra has been designated by the Chief Justice of the United States Supreme Court to serve on the United States District Court for the Western District of Texas, San Antonio and Austin Divisions to help ease the heavy workload for the federal judges in Texas.
+Judge Ezra is often designated to sit on the United States Court of Appeals for the Ninth Circuit where he holds the record for the most designated sittings of any judge in that Court’s history.

 Early life and education

-Born in Columbus, Ohio, Ezra received a Bachelor of Business Administration from St. Mary's University Magna Cum Laude in 1969, followed by a Juris Doctor from St. Mary's University School of Law in 1972, where he graduated first in his class.
-He served in the US Marine Corps.
-He also served as a commissioned officer in the United States Army from 1971 to 1977, and was a law clerk in the Office of the Corporation Counsel for the City and County of Honolulu, Hawaii in 1972.
-Ezra served in the U.S. Marine Corps from 1966-1968 and as an Officer in the U.S. Army from 1971-1976.
+Born in Columbus, Ohio, Ezra’s family moved to Hawaii when he was quite young and he grew up in Hawaii.
+Ezra graduated from St. Louis High School in Honolulu and received a Bachelor of Business Administration from St. Mary's University magna cum laude in 1969, followed by a Juris Doctor from St. Mary's University School of Law in 1972, where he graduated first in his class.
+He served in the US Marine Corps from 1966-1968.
+He also served as a commissioned officer in the United States Army from 1971 to 1976.

 Career

 Ezra was in private practice in Honolulu, Hawaii from 1972 to 1988 becoming a partner in the law firm of Anthony, Hoddick, Reinwald, and O'Connor in 1980.
 Ezra became the Managing Partner of the law firm of Ezra, O'Connor, Moon and Tam in 1981.
-Adjunct professor of law at the William S. Richardson School of Law since 1978.
+He was an adjunct professor of law at the William S. Richardson School of Law from 1978 to 2013.
+He has been the jurist in residence at St. Mary’s University School of Law since 2016.
 The University of Hawaii awarded him the UH Alumni Association Lifetime Achievement Award in 2013.
 In 2007 St. Mary's University Awarded Ezra their Rosewood Gavel Award and in 2013 St. Mary's University School of Law awarded him their Lifetime Achievement Award.
+In 2025 Ezra was awarded the Federal Bar Association of Austin, Texas their first Lifetime Achievement Award naming the award the David Alan Ezra Lifetime Achievement Award.